IEEE-SA STANDARDS BOARD BYLAWS

 The purpose of the review by the IEEE-SA Standards Board is to ensure that IEEE standards represent a consensus of interests from those that are materially affected by these standards and that proper procedures have been followed during the development of these standards.

-An active IEEE standard gives an authoritative reference that is kept up to date through review at least every ten years by the Sponsor responsible for its preparation.
+An active IEEE standard gives an authoritative reference that is kept up to date through review at least every ten years by the Standards Committee responsible for its preparation.

 The policies, procedures, rules, and regulations by which the IEEE and IEEE-SA Standards Board activities are governed are embodied in six documents.
 The IEEE Certificate of Incorporation legally establishes the IEEE.
 The IEEE Constitution, which can be approved and amended only by the voting members of the IEEE, contains IEEE's fundamental objectives and organization.
 Implementation of the constitutional provisions, in specific organizational units and their policies, is contained in the IEEE Bylaws, (PDF) which are approved and amended by the IEEE Board of Directors.
 The IEEE Policies contain more detailed statements of specific policies, objectives and procedures that may be approved only by the IEEE Board of Directors.
 The IEEE Standards Association Operations Manual provides specific objectives and policies that relate to standards activities in the IEEE.
 The IEEE Standards Association Operations Manual is created and amended by the IEEE-SA BOG.
 The sixth document, the IEEE-SA Standards Board Bylaws, is published herewith.
 Its purpose is to provide specific policies that relate to the management and creation of approved IEEE standards.
 The IEEE-SA Standards Board Bylaws are created and amended by the IEEE-SA Standards Board, with final approval by the IEEE-SA BOG.